Data from November 2018 and December 2018 (parts on temporary employment agency workers and precarious employment)

 - Tool 1: Employment (total, female, male, youth and senior), 2002-2017

-This article presents recent European Union (EU) employment statistics, including an analysis based on socioeconomic dimensions: employment statistics show significant differences by sex, age and educational level attained.
+This article presents recent European Union (EU) employment statistics, including an analysis based on socio-economic dimensions: employment statistics show considerable differences by sex, age and educational level attained.
 There are also considerable labour market disparities across EU Member States.

 Labour market statistics are at the heart of many EU policies following the introduction of an employment chapter into the Amsterdam Treaty in 1997.
 The employment rate, in other words the proportion of the working age population that is in employment, is considered to be a key social indicator for analytical purposes when studying developments within labour markets.

 Please take note that numbers and rates shown in the tools and mentioned in the text of this article may differ in some cases, due to continuous revision of the source data: the tools refer to the most recent data (as shown in the Eurostat database under Employment and unemployment (Labour Force Survey) (employ)) while the text refers to data from November 2018.